 Where a decision concerning a pupil’s final grades or promotion is obviously flawed, the Provincial State Office may either request that the teacher or teachers carry out a new assessment or decide on the actual grade to be given or on the promotion of the pupil.

-Basic education certificate is given to a pupil who has completed the entire comprehensive school syllabus.
+Comprehensive school education certificate is given to a pupil who has completed the entire comprehensive school syllabus.
 This means that all subjects that are part of the pupil’s study plan are passed at least with the grade 5 or a verbal assessment 'pass'.
 In addition, there is a mention that the pupil's study plan has included guidance counselling and an introduction to working life.
 No assessment of the pupil's behaviour is noted.

 The authority responsible for certification is the education provider, in practice the school.

-Basic education certificate is, in the vast majority of cases, required for continuing studies in upper secondary education.
+Comprehensive school education certificate is, in the vast majority of cases, required for continuing studies in upper secondary education.
 However, upper secondary education institutes have the right to admit a study right to a student that they consider to otherwise meet the requirements to study for a degree on upper secondary level.